Azure/azure-sdk-for-java/sdk/resourcemanager/docs/THREAD_POOL_AND_CONNECTION_POOL.md

 1. Http connection pool (used by `HttpClient`)
 2. Http thread pool (used by `HttpClient`)
 3. Azure Identity thread pool (used by Azure Identity client for token acquisition)
-4. Reactor thread pool (default thread pool to subscribe on)
+4. Reactor thread pool (if you are using [azure-core-http-netty](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/core/azure-core-http-netty) as the `HttpClient` implementation)

 The `HttpClient` is a generic interface for sending HTTP requests and getting responses.
   * [azure-core-http-netty](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/core/azure-core-http-netty) provides a Netty derived HTTP client.